-Google Scripts vs Google Add-on
+Google Apps Script vs Google Add-ons

-Google Add-ons are also written in the Google Apps Script language but while regular Google Scripts can work on any document in your Google Drive, add-ons only work against the document or sheet that’s currently open in your browser.
+Google Add-ons are written in the Google Apps Script language but while regular Google Scripts can work on any document in your Google Drive, add-ons only work against the document or sheet that’s currently open in your browser.

 Also, while Google Scripts support triggers and can run in the background (like this Website Monitor), add-ons can only run while a document or sheet is open and active.
 (Update: Google now allows you to create time-based triggers for add-ons)

 The other big difference is that you can view the source code of regular Google Scripts while in the case of add-ons, the code is hidden from the end user.
 This helps developers protect their code but a downside is that the user has no clue about what’s happening behind the scenes.